 Unit 3 Unit Rates And Percentages — Unit Plan

-| Title | Takeaways | Student Summary | Assessment | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+| Title | Takeaways | Student Summary | Mastery Check | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-Lesson 5 Interpreting Rates | — | Suppose a farm lets us pick 2 pounds of blueberries for 5 dollars.
+Lesson 5 Interpreting Rates 6.RP.3.bUse ratio and rate reasoning to solve real-world and mathematical problems.
+6.RP.2Understand the concept of a unit rate a/b associated with a ratio a:b with b not equal to 0, and use rate language in the context of a ratio relationship. | — | Suppose a farm lets us pick 2 pounds of blueberries for 5 dollars.
 We can say:

 The “price per pound of blueberries” and the “weight of blueberries per dollar” are the two unit rates describing this situation.